oyo/aoc/README.md

 ### Setup

 Install node and yarn then use yarn to install the required packages.
+Run some tests.
-Show the help message and try to run the first example 01/2015 and check the tests.
+Show the help message and try to run the first example 01/2015.

     brew install node yarn
     yarn install
+    yarn test 2020
     yarn solve help
+    export AOC_COOKIE=<see below how to get your AoC cookie>
     yarn solve 0 1 2015
-    yarn test
     yarn all